Selling can be challenging because it involves s a complex process of human behavior and cognition.

 Customers’ cognitive functions are scared to trust you or your product.
 After all, you might take their money and vanish.
 Customer service is the hallmark of credibility.
 It builds credibility from the ground up.

 The viral effect of bad customer service is alarming.
 More people share negative experiences than they share good ones.
-66% of customers who experienced negative (bad) customer experience wanted to discourage others from buying from that company.
+66% of customers who experienced negative (bad) customer experience want to discourage others from buying from that company.

 86% of people completely stopped doing business with companies over bad customer experiences.
 It negatively affects their human brain functions.